awsdocs/amazon-s3-userguide/doc_source/olap-create.md

 1. \(Optional\) Create a JSON policy file named `my-olap-policy.json`\.

-   This resource policy grants `GetObject` permission for account *`444455556666`* to the specified Object Lambda access point\.
+   Adding an Object Lambda Access Point resource policy can control the use of the access point by resource, user, or other conditions\.
+This resource policy grants the `GetObject` permission for account *`444455556666`* to the specified Object Lambda access point\.
 **Example**